amirhnajafiz/handbook/docs/kubernetes/27_etcd.md

 # ETCD

-etcd is a distributed, reliable key-value store that is simple, secure, and fast.
+ETCD is a distributed, reliable key-value store that is simple, secure, and fast.
 It is designed for fast reads and writes, and provides strong consistency using the RAFT consensus algorithm.

 ## Features